 The basics of fibromyalgia treatment

-Fibromyalgia is chronic pain condition that is often associated with widespread bodily fatigue, cognitive issues, and fatigue.
+Fibromyalgia is chronic pain condition.
+It’s often associated with widespread pain, cognitive issues, and fatigue.
 There are currently no cures for fibromyalgia.

-While there are not any cures yet, working with a pain specialist can help you find a fibromyalgia treatment that focuses on reducing and improving your symptoms.
+While there are not any cures yet, working with a pain specialist can help you find a treatment plan that focuses on improving your symptoms.
 These treatments could help with:

 - Energy levels